unitycatalog/unitycatalog/ai/integrations/litellm/README.md

 # Using Unity Catalog AI with the LiteLLM SDK

-You can use the Unity Catalog AI package with the LiteLLM inegration to utilize functions that are defined in Unity Catalog to be used as tools within [LiteLLM](https://github.com/shubhamagarwal92/LitLLM) LLM calls.
+You can use the Unity Catalog AI package with the LiteLLM integration to utilize functions that are defined in Unity Catalog to be used as tools within [LiteLLM](https://github.com/shubhamagarwal92/LitLLM) LLM calls.

 ## Installation